-The Company's work programs have been conducted under the expert guidance of Colin Plumridge as the Head of Exploration, in conjunction with the Chairman and the field/operations team at Fifield.
-The Board of Directors continues to offer its support and show its gratitude to all the people contributing to the advancement of the projects in the period, including all contractors, employees, partners and advisors.
+The Company's work programs were well delivered under the expert guidance of Colin Plumridge as the Head of Exploration, in conjunction with the Chairman and the field/operations team at Fifield.
+The Board of Directors offers its support and sincere gratitude to all the people contributing to the advancement of the projects in the period, including contractors, employees, partners and advisors.